-Initial assessment of relevance will be carried out by reviewing abstracts using preliminary inclusion criteria.
+Relevant studies will be those that inform the development of the programme theory (i.e. how, why and in what circumstances an intervention works to bring about an outcome).[14,30] Initial assessment of relevance will be carried out by reviewing abstracts using preliminary inclusion/exclusion criteria.
 Any ambiguities at this stage will be checked by an additional researcher.
-Depending on the quantity of studies found, it is likely that a two-stage review process will be carried out; first to identify the main interventions that are relevant, and then to prioritise one or two interventions which will be the focus of the main study.
-Double-checking will be carried out and discussed for 10-25% of the citations, along with a number of papers previously excluded (for quality control purposes).30
+Depending on the quantity of studies found, it is likely that a two-stage review process will be carried out; firstly to identify the main interventions that are relevant, and then to prioritise one or two interventions which will be the focus of the main study.
+Ten to twenty-five percent of the papers will also be double-checked and discussed by additional researchers, along with a number of papers previously excluded (for quality control purposes).[30]
+Assessment of rigour will follow the same process, this time employing a review of the whole paper.

-Rigour-assessment of rigour will follow the same process, this time employing a review of the whole paper, to determine "whether the methods used to generate the relevant data are credible and trustworthy".30 Any differences will be resolved between the two analysts through discussion and if this is not possible, then a third analyst will be brought in to adjudicate.
 The application of inclusion/exclusion criteria will be an iterative process, as will be the testing and refinement of programme theories that are generated during this stage.
-Figure 2 shows a summary of the searching and selection process.

-4. Extract and analyse data
+4 - Extract data